 14 Hour CE Course

-Un-learn the counterproductive habits that you have accumulated from too many shifts at the spa and re-learn that passion you used to have for the work.
+Un-learn the counterproductive habits that you have accumulated and re-learn that passion you used to have for your work.
 We are too determined to make our clients feel better.
 The result: we work too hard.
 We try to push our clients into feeling better.
 But what if we pour rather than push?
+With Pour Don't Push you will learn how to massage with greater depth and ease.

 Let instructor David Lobenstine guide you in facilitating change, rather than force change, in your clients.
 In this online video and text based home study course you will rediscover your most powerful therapeutic tools—your breath and your body weight.
 These innate tools are what make us great therapists, and yet are the same tools we so often forget.
 The more sessions we do, the more we tend to rely on our muscles, the more we become convinced that we need to force our client into letting go.